-Quick Help:- How to Allocate Specific Points to a Question
+Quick Help: How to Allocate Specific Points to a Question

 When we talk about workplace training, we talk about applying whatever the employees have learned during the course of training to their day-to-day job responsibilities.

-This survey question will shed light on whether your learners felt at ease in their groups.
+This survey question will shed light on whether your learners felt at ease in their group.
 Along with a ‘Yes’ or ‘No’ reply, give respondents some space to add a comment to elaborate their replies.

 This will help you make changes to the numbers of enrollees per session for better results.

-#7 How Would Rate the Overall Training?
+#10.
+How Would You Rate the Overall Training?

 You can ask your learners to rate the overall training on a scale of 1 to 5, 1 being poor and 5 being outstanding.

-#8 Are You Happy With The Training?
+#11.
+Are You Happy With the Training?

 A survey without a happiness index question is incomplete.
 If a learner is happy with your training, it sums up everything that you want to hear.
 It means they have had a good experience taking your course and completing it.

-As long as you are open to constructive and helpful suggestions, your training will continue to improve in quality and the value they bring to learners.
+As long as you are open to constructive suggestions, your training will continue to improve in quality and the value they bring to learners.
 Hence, such training needs analysis survey questions.

 A high number of ‘Yes’ responses is an unmistakable sign that the training has lived up to everyone’s expectations – from planning to execution and reception.